-Latinos experience disproportionate risks of dying or being injured in traffic accidents compared to non-Latino whites, and Latinos will be the majority population in several states by 2040.
+Latinos experience disproportionate risks of dying or being injured in traffic accidents than non-Latino whites, and Latinos will be the majority population in several states by 2040.
 The changing demographics in the USA paint a picture that demands attention and motivates this project.
-From the year 2000 to 2010, the U.S. Latino population grew by 43% as compared to about 5% of the non-Latino population to consist of more than 54 million.
+From the year 2000 to 2010, the U.S. Latino population grew by 43% compared to about 5% of the non-Latino population to consist of more than 54 million.
 This growth accounted for more than half of the entire U.S. population growth in that same time frame.
-Latinos now make up 16% of the nation’s population which is expected to triple by 2050.
-The implications of such population trends are being explored in housing, employment, education and other arenas.
-However, the impact that this demographic shift will have on the health and safety of Latinos in the USA is yet to be fully appreciated.
-By looking at the demographic characteristics of today’s Latino population we can predict some of the challenges the state will face in reducing traffic injury risk in this population.
+Latinos now make up 16% of the nation’s population, which is expected to triple by 2050.
+The implications of such population trends are being explored in housing, employment, education, and other areas.
+However, the impact that this demographic shift will have on Latinos’ health and safety in the USA is yet to be fully appreciated.
+By looking at the demographic characteristics of today’s Latino population, we can predict some of the challenges the state will face in reducing traffic injury risk in this population.

 The following areas are of particular concern and focus:

-- Alcohol and Traffic Safety: Drinking and driving has been shown to be more prevalent among Latinos than among other groups.
-Young male Latino drivers, in particular, are at a disproportionately higher risk than other groups of being killed in alcohol-related collisions, or arrested for driving under the influence (DUI).
+Alcohol and Traffic Safety: Drinking and driving are more prevalent among Latinos than among other groups.
+Young male Latino drivers, in particular, are at a disproportionately higher risk than other groups of being killed in alcohol-related collisions or arrested for driving under the influence (DUI).

-- Agricultural Communities: Drivers on rural roads are at a higher risk for fatal crashes than those driving in urban areas.
+Agricultural Communities: Drivers on rural roads are at a higher risk of fatal crashes than those driving in urban areas.
 Rural Latinos have been shown to have a disproportionate risk of being killed in a motor vehicle crash.

 Program Mission: To significantly reduce injuries and fatalities from car crashes, improve driver behavior, and enhance pedestrian and bicycle safety.

-Program Vision: Project participants will be able to understand the importance of using safety restraints; participants will become familiar with traffic laws in D.C.
+Program Vision: Project participants will understand the importance of using safety restraints; participants will become familiar with traffic laws in D.C.

 ASPIRA’s Focus for Traffic Safety: